yairchu/quartic/README.markdown

 The two implementations are very close in their structure/design.
 Naturally, the Haskell implementation is shorter.

+# C implementation

-The C implementation is specific to "double"s, that is, it works only for real numbers (not complex or other fields).
+This implementation is specific to `double`s, that is, it works only for real numbers (not complex or other fields).

+# Haskell implementation

-The Haskell implementation is generic and should work for finite fields too (I think).
+This implementation is generic and should work for finite fields too (I think).

+## Note about Cubic equations

+The solving of cubic equations only finds one root.
+Finding all three roots for `Complex Double`s isn't hard but I wanted to keep the code generic.

+For that a type-class providing primitive roots of unity would be required.
+The class providing the primitive square root of unity, `(-1)`, exists in Haskell and it is `Num`, but here we would need a primitive cubic root of unity..